xatkit-bot-platform/xatkit/README.md

 You can test your chatbot here http://localhost:5000/admin (note that the bots behavior can be slightly different on the test page than when it is deployed on a server)
 ```

 Open your browser and navigate to http://localhost:5000/admin to test your deployed web-based bot!
+Remember this bot is just a greetings bot to test your installation so beyond saying 'Hi', the bot will respond to everything else with the default answer!.
+Also, to simplify its configuration, this sample bot just uses regular expression to match your intent but you could easily configure it to [use a real NLP such as DialogFlow](https://github.com/xatkit-bot-platform/xatkit-releases/wiki/Integrating-DialogFlow)

 ![Greetings Bot Chatbox](https://raw.githubusercontent.com/wiki/xatkit-bot-platform/xatkit-releases/img/greetings-bot-chatbox-example.png)